 Purple Awareness Ribbons for Animal Abuse Prevention Awareness

 Please remember to spread awareness of animal abuse with a purple ribbon.

-Animal Loss Due to Animal Abuse - Purple and Black Ribbons
+Animal Loss Due to Animal Abuse - Purple and Black Animal Awareness Ribbons

-For those animals who have been lost due to animal abuse, please consider our purple and black pin.
-Our purple and black pin can be engraved with a name, date or message, which can encourage others to learn about and advcoate for these animals who have been abused and/or neglected.
+For those animals who have been lost due to animal abuse, please consider our purple and black awareness ribbon pin.
+Our purple and black awareness ribbon pin can be engraved with a name, date or message, which can encourage others to learn about and advcoate for animals who have been abused and/or neglected.

 The orange ribbon recognizes at-risk animals.
-It also demonstrates your dedication to being an animal guardian, advocating for adopting from animal shelters and rescue organizations; spaying and neurtering animals to prevent homeless and unwanted animal populations; and protecting and loving your animal for their entire lifetime.
+The orange ribbon also demonstrates your dedication to being an animal guardian, advocating for adopting from animal shelters and rescue organizations, spaying and neurtering animals to prevent homeless and unwanted animal populations, and protecting and loving your animal for his or her entire lifetime.